The stationary AKPZ equation: logarithmic superdiffusivity

-Let us emphasise that, while the iterative method of \cite{Yau} gives a logarithmic correction to diffusivity of 2d asymmetric simple exclusion at any finite step $k$ of the iteration, and the limit $k\to \infty$ (as $\varepsilon\to0$) is needed to pin down the power of the logarithm to $2/3$, in our case at step $k$ we get only a $|\log \log \eps^{-1}|^k$ correction and we need to take a diverging $k$ even just to get a power of $\log\eps^{-1}$.
-This difference is not a technical limitation of our estimates but rather it reflects a different structure of the operators involved in the two problems and a different exponent expected in the two cases, $2/3$ for $2d$-ASEP and $1/2$ in the present setting.
-Notice that the sequence of approximating operators we determine in Section~\ref{sec:iteration} is consistent with this prediction (see also Remark \ref{rem:1/2}).
+In particular, \cite{Yau} proves $(\log t)^{2/3}$ super-diffusion for $2d$-ASEP.
+Let us emphasize that, while the iterative method of \cite{Yau} gives a logarithmic correction to diffusivity at any finite step $k$ of the iteration, and the limit $k\to \infty$ is needed to pin down the power of the logarithm to $2/3$, in our case at step $k$ we get only a $|\log \log t|^k/k!$ correction and we need to take a $k$ diverging with $t$ to get the $\sqrt{\log t}$ result.
+This difference is not a technical limitation of our estimates but rather it reflects a different structure of the operators involved in the two problems.
+The different symmetry properties of $2d$-ASEP and the AKPZ equation are also responsible for the different exponents, $2/3$ versus $1/2$, in the logarithmic super-diffusivity corrections; this was already pointed out in \cite{LRY,Balint} in the context of lattice gases and self-repelling polymers.